spionline graphic

 9. Take a look at my south padre island wedding page for lots of useful links and contact info.

 12. The umbrellas and chairs are set up for interested beach goers.
-They are not free - set your butt in a chair and the attendent will be all over you for money.
-(If you want to make a reservation, I recommend thebeachservice.
-But it is very important that beachusers who don't want to rent an umbrella but who do want to be close to the water understand their rights:
+They are not free - set your butt in a chair and the friendly attendent will be by directly asking for $.

-13. The WAVE - SPI's free trolley - now connecting to the bus that will take you to the Brownsville Airport for just $2.00.
-The town keeps changing the stupid links but here are the latest for route and schedule.
+13. The WAVE - SPI's free trolley - now connecting to Rio Transit which will take you to the Brownsville Airport for just $2.00.
+Also, we now have a brand new shuttle that can take you to Valley International Airport and back for downright reasonable.

 14. I truly dread getting this question.